 5. Plan an appropriate course of CBT-I treatment based on individualized case conceptualization.

-6. List recommended subjective sleep measures.
+6. Incorporate recommended subjective sleep measures into assessment.

 8. Communicate basic sleep principles and sleep hygiene to patient using psychoeducation.